variscia/Cashier-Queue-System/README.md

 # Cashier-Queue-System
 ![Alt Text](http://g.recordit.co/cfHJtD0Oxy.gif)
 Cashier Queue System is a project that imitates queue system on cashier.
-This program is created for "Algorithm Programming" Courses written in C language. there are three main functions in this program, which are queue, display, and account (log in system).
+This program is created for "Algorithm Programming" Courses written in C language.
+There are three main functions in this program, which are queue, display, and account (log in system).

 ## Table of contents
 * [General Info](#general-info)